srbcheema1/CheemaFy_legacy/README.md

 # CheemaFY
-this repository is to hold my files that i use often .
+This repository is specifically made to avoid typing long general-purpose commands. just clone and instsall.
+And here you go, CheemaFy is all set to your aid.